10 Tips for Holding a Successful Family Meeting + Mistakes to Avoid

 - A forum to develop and refine family rules and chores: Every family has rules, whether they’re spoken or unspoken.
 Family rules and assigned chores will feel less impositional to kids if they’re allowed to be involved in the process.

 - An opportunity to work through specific issues and problems: Trying to tackle issues between siblings or the family as a whole can be difficult to do in the heat of the moment.
-Having a specific time each week when everyone can problem-solve together often results in more lasting and equitable solutions.
+Having a specific time each week when everyone can problem-solve and compromise together often results in more lasting and equitable solutions.

 - Children feel a greater sense of control and power in rules and decisions that govern their lives, which leads to greater cooperation and respect: When children are given the opportunity to become part of the solution, they’re more willing to cooperate than if a decision has been dictated to them.

-- The opportunity for children to practice important life and social skills such as communication, problem-solving, negotiation, and collaboration: Sure, children have other opportunities when they can practice these skills, but the consistency and formality of the family meeting creates structure to this instruction that may be lost in the day-to-day.
+- The opportunity for children to practice important life and social skills such as communication, problem-solving, negotiation, and collaboration: Sure, children have other opportunities when they can practice these skills, but the consistency and formality of the family meeting creates structure to this teaching that may be lost in the day-to-day.

 This is especially beneficial when tensions are high in the heat of the moment.
-Moving an issue to a family meeting allows for a cool down period so that calmer minds can prevail.
+Moving an issue to a family meeting allows for a cool-down period so that calmer minds can prevail.

 As for when to hold a family meeting: some families may find it practical to hold a family meeting over dinner.
 However, others might find that their kids can’t focus on eating and discussion at the same time.